ArcanaFramework/fileformats/README.rst

 *Fileformats* provides a library of file-format types implemented as Python classes.
-The file-format types are designed to be used in type validation during the construction of data workflows (e.g. Pydra_, Fastr_), and also provide some basic data handling methods (e.g. loading data to dictionaries) and conversions between some equivalent types When the "extended" install option is provided.
+The file-format types were designed to be used in type validation and data movement during the construction and execution of data workflows.
+However, they can can also be used some basic data handling methods (e.g. loading data to dictionaries) and format conversions between some equivalent types via methods defined in the associated `fileformats-extras <https://pypi.org/project/fileformats-extras/>`__ package.

-File-format types are typically identified by a combination of file extension and "magic numbers" where applicable, however, unlike many other file-type Python packages, *FileFormats*, supports multi-file data formats ("file sets") often found in scientific workflows, e.g. with separate header/data files. *FileFormats* also provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate data files, directories containing certain file types, or to peek at metadata fields to define specific sub-types (e.g. functional MRI DICOM file set).
+File-format types are typically identified by a combination of file extension and "magic numbers" where applicable.
+However, unlike many other file-type Python packages, *FileFormats*, supports multi-file data formats ("file sets") often found in scientific workflows, e.g. with separate header/data files. *FileFormats* also provides a flexible framework to add custom identification routines for exotic file formats, e.g. formats that require inspection of headers to locate data files, directories containing certain file types, or to peek at metadata fields to define specific sub-types (e.g. functional MRI DICOM file set).
+It is in the handling of multi-file formats that fileformats comes into its own, as it keeps track of auxiliary files when moving/copying to different file-system locations or calculating hashes.

-See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the standard file-types implemented in the main repository with custom domain/vendor-specific file-format types.
+See the `extension template <https://github.com/ArcanaFramework/fileformats-extension-template>`__ for instructions on how to design *FileFormats* extensions modules to augment the standard file-types implemented in the main repository with custom domain/vendor-specific file-format types (e.g. `fileformats-medimage <https://pypi.org/project/fileformats-medimage/>`__).

 Notes on MIME-type coverage
 ---------------------------